Grain-free Breakfast Cookies

 This post may contain affiliate links from which I will earn a commission.
 Learn more in our disclosure.

 Cookies for breakfast?
-You sure can especially when they’re these Healthy Breakfast Cookies that just happen to be paleo and vegan so they work for almost any diet.
-They’re highly nutritious and filling way and highly delicious too!
+You sure can especially when they're these Healthy Grain-free Breakfast Cookies.
+They just happen to be paleo and vegan too, so they work for almost any diet.
+They're highly nutritious and filling way and highly delicious as well.

 Packed with healthy fats and protein, you'll want to make a bunch ahead to get everyone's morning off to a healthy yummy start.